jpdevries/emosvg/README.md

 Now that the SVG is part of the document it can be further art&nbsp;directed.

-_Inline SVG relies on the Fetch API so make sure you polyfill it if necessary before loading emoSVG._
+_Inline SVG relies on the Fetch API so make sure you polyfill it if necessary before loadin&nbsp; emoSVG._

 Inlining SVG is an async action as a fetch() request must be made to load the artwork. emoSVG promises to let you know when that is&nbsp;done: